Before we discuss history, we must discuss time, for that is the canvas on which history occurs.

 In the Verge Republic, tensions between people of Chinese descent or culture and other ethnicities has largely vanished.
 China has not been a threat for a long time, and people have greater worries.
 One's ancestry from old Earth has as little bearing on Verge attitudes as being of Irish or Slavic descent has in 21st century America.
 People are proud of their Chinese heritage, and Chinese New Year is celebrated Verge-wide as much as Saint Patrick's Day and Cinco de Mayo.

 It has been over 3 gigaseconds (a century) since contact was lost with the rest of the Local Cluster.
 Most people alive in the Verge do not remember The Bump in the Night.
 They consider themselves citizens of the Republic or the Zox, or inhabitants of Gummi Space.
 Earth, Mantheim, and Gummiland are distant if revered memories and the worlds they live on are home.
-This is the reality of billions of people living in an isolated island of the Milky Way.
+This is the reality of hundreds of millions of people living in an isolated island of the Milky Way.
 This is the Verge.

 * This description is rather sanitized – there was considerable interference in the election and influence from Republic worlds.
 This has contributed to the resentment of many of the people of Zhǎngshān towards the Republic.